eryl/acroface-submission/README.md

-# Code for the ACRO Face evaluation
+# Code for the ACROFace evaluation

-This is code to train models on facial images to detect presence or absance of some attribute (in this case diagnose acromegaly).
+This is code to train models on facial images to detect presence or absence of some attribute (in this case diagnose acromegaly).

-The code is organized

 ## Installation